yottapanda/website/content/posts/cloud-router.md

 Q <-- 10.69.69.0/24 --> D
 {{< /mermaid >}}

-Physically, the wireguard tunnel (10.69.69.0/24) goes over our existing CGNAT connection but logically, the CGNAT connection is abstracted away and isn't something we need to worry about just yet.
+Physically, the Wireguard tunnel (10.69.69.0/24) goes over our existing CGNAT connection but logically, the CGNAT connection is abstracted away and isn't something we need to worry about just yet.

 ### Finding a VPS

-We'll need something to act as our Cloud Router so I've compiled a list of some various VPS options below.
+We'll need something to act as our Cloud Router, so I've compiled a list of some various VPS options below.
 Each assumes that savings plans (or equivalent) have been applied up to 1 year in duration, excluding any upfront payments.
 I've also gone for the smallest VPS from each provider as we barely need any raw power.

 | Cloud | vCPU | RAM (GiB) | Disk (GB) | Data Transfer (GB) | Network Speed (Gb/s)| Monthly Cost ($) | Cost Calculator Link (or equivalent) |
 |--|--|--|--|--|--|--|--|